Bridges, not Walls

 “We build too many walls and not enough bridges” – Sir Isaac Newton

-This new temporary installation artwork has been commissioned by the Eisteddfod in Llangollen, for presentation 9th July- 5th August 2021.
-With support from the Welsh Government, this will be Luke’s first major commission for the country.
+This new temporary installation artwork has been commissioned by the Eisteddfod in Llangollen, for presentation 9th July- 4th August 2021.
+With support from the Welsh Government, this was Luke’s first major commission for the country.

 The Eisteddfod has a long and rich history of working with different communities and nations across the world to bring people together to share their creativity and a message of peace.

-“When I first saw Llangollen Bridge I fell in love with it.
+“When I first saw the medieval Llangollen Bridge I fell in love with it.
 It’s so iconic and at the heart of the town.
-Across the world, bridges have always been used as both a physical and symbolic way to connect people – which fits perfectly with the aims and ambitions of the Eisteddfod.
-I can’t wait to see the patchworks the creative people from the local community send in, in order to turn the bridge into a work of art.” said Luke
+Across the world, bridges have always been used as both a physical and symbolic way to connect people – which fits perfectly with the aims and ambitions of the Eisteddfod.” said Luke.

-From every angle the bridge will be an incredible sight to see, changing with the light and weather conditions.
-Even the water will be transformed with its reflections of colour from the bridge.
+From every angle the bridge is an incredible sight to see, changing with the light and weather conditions.
+Even the water beneath the bridge is transformed with its reflections of colour from the bridge.

 With thanks to: